AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 Hello guys!
 Today, I will be showing you on how to create an anomaly-detection-based model that could detect unusual player behavior that often cheating or suspicious actions.

-Additionally, I'll give you the Roblox file more advanced version of the anti cheat [here](https://github.com/AqwamCreates/DataPredict-Tutorials-Source-Codes/blob/main/Dynamic%20Anti%20Cheat/Dynamic%20Anti%20Cheat.rbxl).
+Additionally, I'll give you the Roblox file more advanced version of this anti cheat model [here](https://github.com/AqwamCreates/DataPredict-Tutorials-Source-Codes/blob/main/Dynamic%20Anti%20Cheat/Dynamic%20Anti%20Cheat.rbxl).

 ## Setting Up